perennity/perennityai-mediapipe-data-viz/README.md

 - Animation Creation: Generate animations from landmark data for face, hand, and pose.
 - Visualization of Individual Components: Separate visualizations for hands, face, and body pose landmarks.
 - Combined Image Output: Overlays landmarks for all components in a single image.
-- Support for Multiple File Formats: Compatible with .csv and .tfrecord file formats.
+- Support for Multiple File Formats: Compatible with .csv, parquet, and .tfrecord file formats.
 - Automated Data Processing: Filters and cleans data for efficient visualization.

 ## Configuration Requirements